pmean/build-website/text/08/ImportantStudies-08.md

 filters have their own problems, of course, but they are more defensible that the filter of statistical significance.

-You could also use other people\'s judgments as a filter.
+You could also use other people's judgments as a filter.
 If it gets reported in the New York Times, it is probably important.
 Or you could see how often the article is blogged.
 Or you could only include articles that are published in journals that have an impact factor above a